esphome/esphome-docs/guides/faq.rst

 I can't get flashing over USB to work.
 --------------------------------------

 ESPHome depends on the operating system the tool is running on to recognize the ESP.
 This can sometimes fail.
-Common causes are that you did not install the drivers (see note above) or you are trying to upload from a Docker container and did not mount the ESP device into your container using ``--device=/dev/ttyUSB0``.
+Common causes are that you may not have the drivers installed (see :ref:`here <esphome-phy-con-drv>`) or you are trying to upload from a Docker container and did not mount the ESP device into your container using ``--device=/dev/ttyUSB0``.

 First, you need to get the firmware file to flash.
 For the Home Assistant add-on based installs you can use the ``Manual download`` method (click ``Install`` in the overflow icon with the three dots